 Concurrent Disorders (also described as dual diagnosis orco-morbitity) describes a condition in which a person has both a mental illness and a substance use problem.
 This term is a general one that refers to a wide range of mental illnesses and addictions.
 For example, someone with schizophrenia who is addicted to crack has a concurrent disorder, as does an individual who suffers from chronic depression and who is also an alcoholic.
 Treatment approaches for each case could be quite different.

-People diagnosed with a concurrent disorder generally have shorter life expectancies, are more likely to be homeless, have more frequent acute psychiatric admissions, and spend less time in hospital per admission than those without (e.g. either substance use or mental health problems, not co-occurring).
+People diagnosed with a concurrent disorder generally have shorter life expectancies, are more likely to experience homelessness, have more frequent acute psychiatric admissions, and spend less time in hospital per admission than those without (e.g. either substance use or mental health problems, not co-occurring).
 Research also suggests that the prognosis of schizophrenia in individuals with a concurrent disorder is considerably more severe than in individuals who have schizophrenia only.

 People with concurrent disorders are frequently misdiagnosed, as one disorder can mimic another.
 Relapse rates for substance use are higher for people with a concurrent mental disorder, as are the chances that symptoms of mental illness will return for those with a concurrent substance use problem.